Last Updated on November 24, 2022 by ashley.davis

 Other Activities for Seniors

-There are still plenty of other assisted living activities that residents can partake in.
+There are still plenty of other assisted living activity ideas that residents can partake in.
 We haven’t forgotten about them, but usually, the communities already have these on their calendars.
 So, we have decided to mention these at last.

 So, last but not least, you can even host learning classes where you teach your seniors some skills they never got to learn.
 Education never ends for anyone, and it’s a great idea if you decide to hold “gadget lessons” for your seniors.
 For example, you can teach them how to use an iPad or work their own social media accounts.